dsysme/fp-ignite/PITCHME.md

 Origin: [Practical Functional Programming by @stevenheidel](https://hackernoon.com/practical-functional-programming-6d7932abc58b)

----?gist=7a957907348432b947f86893d28918e0&lang=Scala
-@title[For comprehension with Option]

----?gist=d1887e11cffb4f298b518f5292765a6c&lang=Scala
-@title[For comprehension with Future]
 ---
 @title[Why learn FP?]
 ### Why Learn functional Programming?
 * To gear you mind into becoming a better programmer
+* reuse code like Lego bricks
-* Get one step closer to being engineer
+* Get one step closer to being engineer by
-* To reuse your code like Lego bricks
-* To fully exploit the power of the compiler to guard us from mistakes
-* So you can be lazy: do more, do it more efficiently and with far less code
-* So you can have fun!
+* Many other resons but none that can fit in 10 min ignite talk
 @title[fp in Java]
 ---
 @title[How to learn FP?]